redFrik/udk18-Discrete_Structures/udk171130/README.md

 unity3d
 ==

-* start unity and create a new project. give it a name (here 'lines'). it can be either 3D or 2D.
+* start unity and create a new 3D project. give it a name (here 'lines').
 * select Assets / Create / Material
 * give the material a name (can be anything - here 'LineMat') by typing under the icon
 * at the top of the inspector for the material select Shader / Particles / Additive